Critical Disability Studies

 - Positing disability as a key framing for new kinds of pedagogy, politics and practice;

-- Challenging disability knowledge in education, health and social care arenas;
+- Challenging disability knowledge in education, technology, health and social care arenas;

 - Creating challenging dialogues and risky conversations with professionals and researchers;

-- Ensuring that any research we do is carried out in partnership with disabled people and their representative organisations.
+- Ensuring that any research we do is carried out in partnership with disabled people and/or their representative organisations.

 How we understand being ‘human’ differs between disciplines and has changed radically over time.
 We are living in an age marked by rapid growth in knowledge about the human body and brain, and new technologies with the potential to change them.